To Top

 OLG PlaySmart

-PlaySmart is OLG’s responsible gambling program, and it helps players make informed choices about games.
-It offers clear, straightforward and relevant facts regarding all games, advice and tools on how to set a game plan that keeps gambling an entertainment option, and promotes smart and healthy gambling habits.
-PlaySmart is there to listen, respond and offer assistance.
-It includes a virtual encyclopedia online filled with facts, tools and advice to help you make smart gaming choices and inform you on games’ odds and strategies.
+PlaySmart is OLG’s responsible gambling program, helping players make informed choices about their gaming activities.
+It offers clear, straightforward, and relevant facts regarding all games, along with advice and tools on how to set a game plan that keeps gambling an entertaining option and promotes smart and healthy gambling habits.
+PlaySmart is there to listen, respond, and offer assistance.
+It includes a virtual encyclopedia online filled with facts, tools, and advice to help you make informed gaming choices and understand the odds and strategies of games.

 Ontario problem gambling helpline